Shawn McIntyre is an author, economist, and business owner. He earned degrees in both Marketing and Economics.

 Demand is the measure of how much of a certain item is wanted.
-There are lots of things that can cause demand to increase or decrease, for instance: lots of people want heavy jackets when it's cold, this is an example of an increase in demand.
+There are lots of things that can cause demand to increase or decrease.
+For instance, lots of people want heavy jackets when it's cold, and this is an example of an increase in demand.
 Here are a few more examples of how demand can fluctuate:

 To understand how these changes in demand can affect the supply and price of an item, let's look at the "$2 Pizza" example: